thindil/steamsky/bin/doc/CONTRIBUTING.md

 - If game crashed, in most cases it should create file *error.log* in *data* directory.
 It will be a lot of help if you can attach that file to bug report.
-Each bug information in this file contains: date when crash happens, version of game used and memory address of lines of code which caused crash.
+Each bug information in this file contains: date when crash happens, version of game used, source code file and line in this file.
+If game can't discover source code file, it write memory address instead.
   You can check this last information by using command `addr2line` in directory where *steamsky* executable file is.
 Example: